 Stop in front of the cemetery to commemorate the dead.

 Departure for Nora, stop of the simulacrum near the command of the Navy, ammaina flag and subsequent departure for Nora for the celebration of Holy Mass in the Romanesque church of the beach next to the famous archaeological site of Nora.

 Holy Masses until 11:00 am celebrated by the ordinary diocesan in the open air.

 Procession with the simulacrum along the path that leads to the excavations of Nora and then return to the beach.

 Holy Mass and departure for Pula.

 Departure from Pula after Holy Mass.
 This is the place where the martyrdom of the Saint is believed to have occurred.
-It is the final stage of the journey and then reverse the journey and return to Cagliari at about 10:30 pm.
+It is the final stage of the journey and then reverse the journey and return to Cagliari in the night.

 The celebrations of Saint Efisio on 1 May attract thousands of visitors from all over the world.
 We advise you to book now your hotel or B&B as availability may end soon.Booking.com